joolstorrentecalo/gitlab-design/CONTRIBUTING.md

    - Personal folders are organized around our [workflow labels](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#workflow-labels)
       - The 1st-level folders are named after the [Team label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#team-labels-ci-discussion-edge-platform-etc) assigned to the issue/merge request (the green one; except [UX](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name=UX))
       - The 2nd-level folders are named after [subject labels](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#subject-labels-wiki-container-registry-ldap-api-etc) assigned to the issue/merge request (the blue ones).
 If there are multiple Subject labels assigned, the folder is named after all labels, in alphabetical order, separated by a dash (e.g. `settings-wiki`).
+   - Sketch files are named after their related issue/merge request:
+      - The basic naming pattern is: `projecthandle#issueID-title.sketch`:
+         - Starts with the project handle (found in the project URL).
+Use the compact versions `ce` or `ee` for the Community Edition and Enterprise Edition, respectively.
+All other projects should have their full project handle (e.g. `ux-research` for the [UX Research project](https://gitlab.com/gitlab-org/ux-research))
-   - Sketch files are prefixed with the project handle (`ce` for Community Edition and `ee` for Enterprise Edition), and `#<ID>` for issues or `!<ID>` for merge requests.
-The rest of the name should be a “compact” version of the issue/merge request title.
-For example, the Sketch file for the issue [#28481 Display time tracking totals on milestone page](https://gitlab.com/gitlab-org/gitlab-ce/issues/28481) on the GitLab Community Edition (CE) issue tracker could be named `ce#28481-time-tracking-totals.sketch`.
+         - The project handle is followed by `#<ID>` for issues or `!<ID>` for merge requests (e.g. `#1337` or `!1337`)
+         - The rest of the name should be a “compact” version of the issue/merge request title
+         - For example, the Sketch file for the issue [#28481 Display time tracking totals on milestone page](https://gitlab.com/gitlab-org/gitlab-ce/issues/28481) on the Community Edition (CE) issue tracker could be named `ce#28481-time-tracking-totals.sketch`
       - The Git hook that automates adding issue/merge request numbers to commit messages depends on using this naming pattern, so please follow it so that everything is nicely referenced (see [how to install it](#commits))
       - If the work is related to multiple issues and/or merge requests, just duplicate the prefix and separate with a dash (e.g. `ce#1234-ee#5678-awesome-design.sketch`).
 In the Sketch file, each page can be named after an issue/merge request (see the [Sketch](#sketch-) section).
       - If you have assets or other files related to the main Sketch file, consider creating an “umbrella” folder to keep everything together.
 The folder should be named after the issue/merge request, following the same pattern as described before (e.g. `ce#1234-awesome-design`).